doomed-venet/100-days-of-code/log.md

 **Thoughts:** Really glad to see that I haven't forgotten what I learned a few days ago.
 At the same time I come to realize how important is practice in coding.

+# 100 Days Of Code - Log

+### Day 9: June 3, 2020

+**Today's Progress**: Studied about Series and  Dataframes in Python.
+Explored OS and CSV modules in python.Wrote some programs using all these.

+**Thoughts:** Really enjoyed learning today.
+Especially working on CSV files; simple and fun.
+Found this video helpful- https://youtu.be/q5uM4VKywbA .
+A productive day, indeed!